sminez/sminez.github.io/content/2025-11-10_match-it-again-sam.md

 <br>

-### Are you trying to extract submatches in parallel from me Mrs Robinson?
+### Mrs Robinson, are you trying to extract submatches in parallel from me?

 The final trick we have up our sleeve is to enclose multiple pipelines in curly braces.
 Doing so marks these separate pipelines as being run in parallel with one another over each match